Download our articles on outcomes from radial artery grafting published in The Annals of Thoracic Surgery and Circulation.

 Experts in Endoscopic Radial Artery Harvesting

-Removal of the radial artery from the arm is done using a minimally invasive technique which personnel at Beth Israel Medical Center have pioneered.
+Removal of the radial artery from the arm is done using a minimally invasive technique which personnel at Mount Sinai Beth Israel have pioneered.
 Using a small "wrist band" incision, the entire radial artery is able to be removed with an excellent cosmetic result.
 Post-operative pain is much less, with a faster recovery.
 The endoscopically harvested radial artery is an outstanding conduit for bypass surgery.